 Based on International Labor Organization's fundamental conventions and declarations, O-I has screened for human rights risks that could be posed in O-I Canada's operations, including its supply chain.
 The latest Global Estimates reports relating to forced labor and child labor have identified countries or regions of the world where the risk of injustices, such as modern slavery, child or forced labor are higher.
-O-I has recently begun to utilize a third party risk tool to assess and monitor goods/countries that have been identified as high risk.
+O-I is in the initial phase of utilizing on a limited basis a third party risk tool to assess and monitor goods/countries that have been identified as high risk.